microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/orgcontact-getmembergroups.md

 If successful, this method returns `200 OK` response code and String collection object in the response body.

 ## Example
-Here is an example of how to call this API.

 ##### Request
-Here is an example of the request.
+The following is an example of the request.

 <!-- {
   "blockType": "request",